-Fourth offence - Suspension for a period to be determined, or fine of not less than €600.
+Fourth offence - Suspension for a period to be determined, or fine

 In the event of a fine not being paid within the period stipulated on the fine notification, this may incur automatic suspension.

 5N.
 Disciplinary measures for abuse of Officials and/or abuse of horses will be within the following ranges: